 No Cover Image

-Healthcare utilisation outcomes in patients with blunt chest wall trauma following discharge from the Emergency Department: a retrospective, observational data-linkage study
+Health care utilization outcomes in patients with blunt chest wall trauma following discharge from the emergency department: A retrospective, observational data-linkage study

 Ceri Battle, Hayley Hutchings Orcid Logo, Jim Rafferty Orcid Logo, Hannah Toghill, Ashley Akbari Orcid Logo, Alan Watkins Orcid Logo